-- Educare Early Learning Center: As of April 6, 2020, Educare Seattle is reopen in a limited capacity, to provide care and education to enrolled families who are essential workers during COVID-19.
+- Educare Early Learning Center: Educare Seattle is open to provide care and education to enrolled families who are essential workers during COVID-19.

-- The Heritage Head Start facilities at Seola Gardens and Creekmore are currently closed, with staff providing services and supports to children and families in different ways.
+- The Heritage Head Start facilities at Seola Gardens and Creekmore are also open, with staff providing services and supports to children and families.

-- The Early Head Start program at the Washington Correctional Center for Women is also closed, currently.
-Mothers and children are continuing to receive food service and we are working to see if we can set up phone visits with mothers.
+- The Early Head Start program at the Washington Correctional Center for Women is also closed, currently is open and continues to provide direct support Mothers and children.

-- ReLife School remains closed, as are all schools statewide, for the remainder of the 2019-2020 school year.
+- ReLife School is open for the start of the 2020-21 school year.